 Camper Waste Plumbing

-Because our campervan waste water tank sits directly underneath our sink and shower, the waste pipes from each simply come through the van floor and into each respective side of the tank.
+Because our campervan waste water tank sits directly underneath our sink and shower, the waste pipes from each simply come through the van flooring and into each respective side of the tank.
 Then on the side where the sink waste goes in, there’s the outlet tap to empty it.

 It seems very simple, but boy did this take some working out.
 You see the tank just comes with the pipe for the outlet valve and then two 25mm inlet pipes.
 Which is not only tiny, but also just a really odd size.
 Bearing in mind also our sink came with a standard 40mm waste setup.